01 Jun The Ultimate Guide to Using Key Performance Indicators (KPIs) for Growth: Part 1

 Before you get started on identifying the KPIs that matter to your organization, make sure you don’t get distracted.
 Some articles try to draw a distinct line between KPIs, metrics, analytics, and other similar terms, and it just gets messy.
 Don’t sweat the small stuff.
 But also, don’t be fooled by vanity metrics.

 Vanity metrics are data that scratch the surface of what’s happening around your brand, but don’t get even close to telling the entire story.
 These could include generalized site traffic, social followers, likes, clicks, or any other number that represents a simplistic view of customer activity.
-This is based on quantitative data—metrics that are easy to collect and measure, reported as simple numbers.
+These metrics are invariably based on quantitative data—metrics that are easy to collect and measure, reported as simple numbers.
 If your data analysis is shallow, you can expect insights that are equally shallow.

+Now don’t get me wrong here.
+There’s a time and place for simple metrics that only scratch the surface.
 Simple metrics have some value because they show what your customers are doing.
-But they don’t offer any insight into why they are doing it, much less what they’re likely to do next.
+Still, they don’t offer any depth or insight into why they are doing it, much less what they’re likely to do next.
 One example of an over-simplified metric is the net promoter score, or NPS.
 This has been widely adopted by companies because it’s delivered as a simple, one-question survey that asks, “How likely are you to recommend [company name here] to a friend?”
 The customer picks an answer between 0 to 10, and that’s the end of it.
 Promoters—those likely to recommend your product or service to others—will rate a 9 or 10, passives are 7 or 8, and detractors are 6 on down.

 So what’s the problem with NPS?
 For starters, there’s no inherent segmentation or motive discovery involved.
 Some people even claim that it’s the best KPI available.
 And yet, if your NPS suddenly drops, how will you react?
 If a one-question survey is the only way you’re gauging customer sentiment, you’ll be left in the dark.
 Sure, you’ll probably have some idea of what might be causing the problem, but it will require extra digging that should have been done from the beginning.
 NPS certainly has a place in understanding customer satisfaction, but it’s definitely not something you should use as a foundational data point.